Ring-imaging Cherenkov detector: RICH Types

-Both focusing and proximity-focusing detectors are in use.
+Both focusing and proximity-focusing detectors are in use (Fig.7).
 In a focusing RICH detector, the photons are collected by a spherical mirror with focal length $f$ and focused onto the photon detector placed at the focal plane.
 The result is a circle with a radius $r = f\theta_c$, independent of the emission point along the particle's track ($\theta_c \ll 1$).
 This scheme is suitable for low refractive index radiators (i.e., gases) with their larger radiator length needed to create enough photons.

 In the more compact proximity-focusing design a thin radiator volume emits a cone of Cherenkov light which traverses a small distance, the proximity gap, and is detected on the photon detector plane.
 The image is a ring of light the radius of which is defined by the Cherenkov emission angle and the proximity gap.
 The ring thickness is mainly determined by the thickness of the radiator.
 An example of a proximity gap RICH detector is the High Momentum Particle Identification (HMPID), one of the detectors of ALICE (A Large Ion Collider Experiment), which is one of the five experiments at the LHC (Large Hadron Collider) at CERN.

-In a DIRC (Detection of Internally Reflected Cherenkov light), another design of a RICH detector, light that is captured by total internal reflection inside the solid radiator reaches the light sensors at the detector perimeter, the precise rectangular cross section of the radiator preserving the angular information of the Cherenkov light cone.
+In a DIRC (Detection of Internally Reflected Cherenkov light, Fig.8), another design of a RICH detector, light that is captured by total internal reflection inside the solid radiator reaches the light sensors at the detector perimeter, the precise rectangular cross section of the radiator preserving the angular information of the Cherenkov light cone.
 One example is the DIRC of the BaBar experiment at SLAC.

-The LHCb experiment on the Large Hadron Collider uses two RICH detectors for differentiating between pions and kaons.
+The LHCb experiment on the Large Hadron Collider, Fig.9, uses two RICH detectors for differentiating between pions and kaons.
 The first (RICH-1) is located immediately after the Vertex Locator (VELO) around the interaction point and is optimised for low-momentum particles and the second (RICH-2) is located after the magnet and particle-tracker layers and optimised for higher-momentum particles.

-The Alpha Magnetic Spectrometer device AMS-02, recently mounted on the International Space Station uses a RICH detector in combination with other devices to analyze cosmic rays.
+The Alpha Magnetic Spectrometer device AMS-02, Fig.10, recently mounted on the International Space Station uses a RICH detector in combination with other devices to analyze cosmic rays.